Platform-OS/pos-module-core/README.md

 %}
 ```

-Once event is published we validate if event exists and is valid.
+Once the event is published we validate if the event exists and is valid.
 It is stored in activities.
 So far nothing happens, to consume the event you have to write consumer.

 ### Handling events

-To execute code on particular event you have to write consumer.
-There can be many consumers on one event.
-To create consumer create file in `app/lib/consumers/<name_of_the_event>/<name_of_your_file>`
+To execute code on a particular event you have to write consumer.
+There can be many consumers in one event.
+To create a consumer create a file in `app/lib/consumers/<name_of_the_event>/<name_of_your_file>`

 `app/lib/consumers/something_happened/do_something.liquid`